Pelipoika/The-unfinished-and-abandoned/README.md

 # The-unfinished-and-abandoned
-Contains my unfinished and or abandoned SM projects
+Contains some of my SourceMod 1.7 projects